Camille and Kennerly Kitt

-Camille Karie and Kennerly Caye Kitt (born 1989) are American identical twin actresses and electric/acoustic harpists, who compose, arrange, and perform as The Harp Twins.
+Camille Karie and Kennerly Caye Kitt are American harpists, who compose, arrange, and perform as The Harp Twins.
 The Kitt sisters have released over 100 singles online, as well as nine physical albums of both covers and original songs.
-As actresses, the Harp Twins have appeared in several films.
+They have appeared in several films.

 Biography

 Camille and Kennerly Kitt are of Norwegian, Swedish and Finnish descent.
-The twins began playing piano as children, followed by the harp in junior high school.
+The identical twins began playing piano as children, followed by the harp in junior high school.
 They earned money for their first harp by taking on jobs such as babysitting and dog-walking in order to show their mom they were serious about playing the harp.
 Their first harp was a used lever harp.

 Both Camille and Kennerly hold Bachelor of Music degrees in Harp Performance and graduated with highest honors from Wheaton College Conservatory of Music.
 Although they are classically trained, their true musical passion is arranging and performing contemporary music for harp duet.
 They are also third-degree black belts in Taekwondo, and are former Taekwondo instructors.
 While sparring, Kennerly broke two of her fingers, while Camille required stitches in her face as the result of a puncture wound sustained while holding a board that Kennerly was breaking.
 These incidents made them decide to stop practicing martial arts, focusing on the harp instead.